-Since the mid-1600’s, the Religious Society of Friends (Quakers) have practicea religion based on the teachings of George Fox.
+Since the mid-1600’s, the Religious Society of Friends (Quakers) have practiced a religion based on the teachings of George Fox.
 Quakers are also called Friends.
 Here are some basic beliefs which Quakers share and an example of “Testimonies” which are ways to live and act based on our general beliefs.

 The following description of Quakers best describes the branch of Quakers that practices “silent” or “waiting” worship and is associated with Friends General Conference,1216 Arch St, #2B, Philadelphia, PA 19107